 Legacy projects like Aspen Pedestrian Mall are not developed over night.
 Community feedback has been critical in reaching this point in the project.
-The designs are a visualization of the information and public input we gathered in Phase I. In order to continue the momentum and reach a preferred conceptual plan, we’re asking YOU to continue to engage with the project and provide us with this important direction.
+The designs are a visualization of the information and public input we gathered in Phase I.

 Stay the Course